anujnimkar/render_DDA/README.md

 **Solution :**
 With Data Infrastructure Search, the aim is to solve the above problem by providing quick and easy access to metrics for data teams.
 Think (Google/Perplexity) for your data infrastructure.

+**Vision :**
-Vision is, to simplify data discovery for data teams.
+Simplify data discovery for data teams.

 **Tech Stack**
 - Front-End : HTML, CSS